Tuesday, 20 July 2021

 It took just under an hour to get to Bath and get parked, and our first port of call was the Royal Crescent.
 It was much more impressive than I remembered; such an elegant Georgian crescent overlooking the city, with a large swathe of grassy parkland in front of it.

 After strolling through the streets, each one lined with very attractive buildings, we stopped for iced coffees to cool down a bit, and then made our way down towards the river to Bath Abbey.
-It’s walls were covered in memorials and so were the slabs on the floor; if you wanted to read them all you would be there all day!
+Its walls were covered in memorials and so were the slabs on the floor; if you wanted to read them all you would be there all day!
 It had a pretty medieval vaulted ceiling and stained glass windows.

 Next was a boat trip on the River Avon.
-It was pleasant enough but headed out of the city centre immediately so there were no historical buildings to see apart from a mill at
+It was pleasant enough but the boat headed out of the city centre immediately so there were no historical buildings to see apart from a mill.
+Still, it was a pretty river lined with trees including huge weeping willows, and some stunning houses with gardens leading down to the water.
+And we do like a boat trip!

 Finally, after a stop for cool drinks, we visited the Roman Baths.
 They were absolutely amazing; so interesting as well as beautiful.
 The pool was a bright green colour and the walls above it were lined with Roman statues.
 The museum was great, we had audio guides and there were really good displays as well, explaining the history and the engineering of the place.